JuliaConcurrent/ConcurrentUtils.jl/src/docs/@tasklet.md

 An event that retrieves or waits for a value from a tasklet `t` establishes a happened-before edge from the events in `code`.
-Invocations of the API that includes an event that retrieves or waits for a value from a `promise` include:
+Invocations of the API that includes an event that retrieves or waits for a value from a tasklet `t` include:

 * `fetch(t)`
 * `wait(t)`